Jozty/website/content/functions/median.md

 ---
-title: median function
+title: Median function
-description: a thorough tour of median function
+description: Gives the median of the given list(fliter out NaN, gives Nan is list is empty)
+keywords: Median
 ---

 ## Median